 Under Florida SS 63.0422 and 790.335, the court may terminate the operation of a summer camp providing care for children when such camp has willfully and knowingly refused to comply with the screening requirements for personnel or has refused to terminate the employment of personnel found to be in noncompliance with the requirements for good moral character.

 Who can be held liable in a summer camp child abuse case?

-A sponsoring entity which has been found negligent in protecting a child victim can be held liable for monetary damages.
-There must be a relationship between the abuser and the entity which is usually employment, and the entity “knew or should have known” there was a potential for abuse.
+A sponsoring entity that has been found negligent in protecting a child victim can be held liable for monetary damages.
+There must be a relationship between the abuser and the entity which is usually employed, and the entity “knew or should have known” there was a potential for abuse.

 Accreditation holds camps to a standard.

 Accreditation means that camps meet industry-accepted and government-recognized standards.
 The accreditation organization visits camps and confirms compliance with standards.
 If a camp is found to be out of compliance, it can lose its accreditation.
 The American Camp Association (ACA) accredits all types of camps, and for a camp to be accredited, it must meet up to 300 national standards for health and safety developed by experts from the American Academy of Pediatrics, the American Red Cross and other youth service agencies.

 Know what to do if you suspect abuse